Pius171/esp8266-wifi-extender/README.md

 ## Speed test
 Before we go into the nitty-gritty of this article, take a look at the speed test.
 There is roughly an 80% speed drop 😥️😥️😥️.
-Yes that a lot
+Yes that is a lot

 Here is my router speed.